top of page

 Is the Rule of Law in Canada a Fiction?

 Author: Tim Platnich Date: October 23, 2025 In this post I question whether the rule of law in Canada is a fiction.
 In law, according to Black's Law Dictionary, a fiction is "an assumption that something is true even though it may be untrue .... ".
 Legal fictions are used by legislatures and judges when they deem it necessary to do justice.
-Here, the untrue assumption may be that in Canada, we are ruled by law and not by capricious decision makers.
-I am talking about posit
+Here, the untrue assumption (the fiction) may be that in Canada, we are ruled by law and not by capricious decision makers.
+I am talki

 Alberta Teachers' Strike: Who is Right?